Quantum scarred eigenstates in a Rydberg atom chain: entanglement, breakdown of thermalization, and stability to perturbations: Thermalization and entanglement of eigenstates

 \subsection{Entanglement of eigenstates}

 Quantum entanglement is a complementary probe of thermalization and its breakdown, which provides additional insights compared to matrix elements of physical observables.
 Equivalence of all observables to their canonical values imposed by the ETH implies that the von Neumann entanglement entropy of a subregion $A$ in an eigenstate $\alpha$, $S^\alpha = -{\rm tr}_A \left( \rho_A^\alpha \ln \rho_A^\alpha \right)$, is equal to the thermodynamic entropy of $A$ at temperature $T$ which corresponds to the eigenstate energy $E_\alpha$.
 Here, the entanglement of an eigenstate is defined in terms of its reduced density matrix $\rho_{A}^\alpha={\rm tr}_B \ket{\alpha} \bra{\alpha}$ that is obtained by tracing out the degrees of freedom in the complement of the spatial region $A$, denoted as $B$.
-Thermodynamic entropy scales proportionally to the volume of region $A$ and is maximal in the middle of the band where the density of states is the highest.
+Thermodynamic entropy scales proportionally to the volume of region $A$ and is maximal in the middle of the band where the density of states is highest.

-Top panel of Fig.~\ref{fig:entropyscatter} shows that entanglement entropy $S$ for the majority of eigenstates exhibits behaviour that is consistent with the predictions of the ETH.
+Fig.~\ref{fig:entropyscatter}(a) shows that entanglement entropy $S$ for the majority of eigenstates exhibits behavior that is consistent with the predictions of the ETH.
 Finite-size scaling of states with large entropy ($S\gtrsim 5$) reveals volume-law scaling, $S\propto L$ (not shown).
 However, in addition to the bulk of typical highly-entangled states, we also observe outliers with much lower entropy.
-The outlier states with the lowest entanglement labeled as $0,\ldots,7$ in Fig.~\ref{fig:entropyscatter}(a) span the entire bandwidth.
-Note that we do not label states at $E>0$, as they are related to states $0,\ldots,7$ by the particle-hole symmetry.
+The outlier states with the lowest entanglement, labeled as $0,\ldots,7$ in Fig.~\ref{fig:entropyscatter}(a), span the entire bandwidth.
+Note that we do not label states at $E>0$, as they are related to states $0,\ldots,7$ by particle-hole symmetry.

 For even system size $L$, there are $L/2 +1$ special eigenstates in the zero momentum sector, and $L/2 -1$ such states in $\pi$-momentum sector.
 Thus in total, we observe $L+1$ special states.
 These states coincide with the states that maximally violate the ETH, depicted by crosses in Fig.~\ref{fig:eth}(a).
-Furthermore, as shown in Ref.~\onlinecite{Turner2017}, and as we discuss in more detail in the following Section, these special states can also be identified as ones that have highest overlap with $|\mathbb{Z}_2\rangle$ state, as illustrated in bottom panel of Fig.~\ref{fig:entropyscatter}.
+Furthermore, as shown in Ref.~\onlinecite{Turner2017}, and as we discuss in more detail in the following Section, these special states can also be identified as ones that have highest overlap with $|\mathbb{Z}_2\rangle$ product state defined in Eq.~(\ref{eq:cdw}) below, as illustrated in Fig.~\ref{fig:entropyscatter}(b).